boot-clj/boot/README.md

 for individual projects and to package these build processes as clojure namespaces for distribution.

+Since most build processes generate files at some point, boot includes facilities for creating and managing temporary files and directories.
+This temporary filesystem facility can be used to have "auto-cleaning" builds---builds that don't need to have a "clean" target because they simply don't create stale garbage.

 ## Building and Installing Boot

 You'll need a recent version of [Leiningen](https://github.com/technomancy/leiningen)